arvind-nd/keyphrase_extraction_from_pn_history/Readme.md

 ## Example (Inference)
-I deployed this model on Hugging Face - Spaces.
+I deployed roberta-large model on Hugging Face - Spaces.
 You can play with this model here - [https://huggingface.co/spaces/arvind-nd/extracting-key-phrases](https://huggingface.co/spaces/arvind-nd/extracting-key-phrases).

 Here are some of examples:-
 ![example_one](images/Screenshot_20230120_205908.png)